WordPress crushes it.

 I’m annoyed that you can’t easily turn off widget titles.
 This means I must leave the widget title blank if I want to publish the widget without a title.
 Over time this means that I can’t quickly identify my sidebar widgets because they don’t have titles!
 This plugin fixes the problem.

-Sometimes I need to know the numeric id for a post or page for another plugin (i.e. genesis responsive slider).
+Sometimes I need to know the numeric id of a post or page for another plugin (i.e. genesis responsive slider).
 This plugin displays post and page ids from the dashboard.

 This plugin will pull in any RSS feed and display it on your page or blog post.